 Leading with Soul, 3rd edition

 The third edition of Leading with Soul came out in August, 2012.
 Terry Deal and I explored the book's timeless spiritual message in the context of a different world than we lived in when the previous edition was published in 2001.
 We've updated to reflect the impact of the economic, political and technological shifts of the last decade, added new material on corporate citizenship and social responsibility, and worked hard to make the book an even more compelling read.
-You can find both the hard cover and Kindle editions on Amazon or Barnes & Noble.
-There's also a link to the book on the Jossey-Bass site.
+You can find both the hard cover and digital editions on Amazon or Barnes & Noble.

 Reframing Academic Leadership